QualiChain/consortium/README.md

 **Note**: In case of ``Error: Returned error: replacement transaction underpriced``, wait for the pending transactions to be confirmed, and try again.

 ### Testing
-1. Insert file 12345678.pdf in folder ``Certificates/registered_certificates`` by running ``cp ../Certificate\ Examples/12345678.pdf Certificates/registered_certificates``
+1. Insert file ``12345678.pdf`` in folder ``Certificates/registered_certificates`` by running ``cp ../Certificate\ Examples/12345678.pdf Certificates/registered_certificates``

 2. Access https://ropsten.etherscan.io/, insert the address of the account (e.g., the IST account in file ``accounts.txt``) and observe that a transaction was generated.
+You can also use this website to get the address of the smart contract that was deployed.

 3. The final test is to run the QualiChain Recruiting module, next: